-- Enable bridge.
+- Bridge.
 Enables bridging on all LAN interfaces.
-You can include WAN interfaces (serial lines) by using the ADD PORT command. - Disable transparent port#.
-Disables transparent bridging on all ports. - Enable source-routing port# segment#/bridge#.
+You can include WAN interfaces (serial lines) by using the PORT command. - No transparent port#.
+Disables transparent bridging on all ports. - Source-routing port# segment#/bridge#.
 When source-routing is enabled on more than two ports, an additional segment number is required to assign an internal virtual segment needed for 1:N SRB configurations.